 With other tools like Cline, once implementation started, the only option was to stop it, which often led to stress from repeatedly stopping processes midway to achieve desired results.
 Claude Code is designed with feedback in mind, creating a stronger sense of collaborative coding and allowing work to proceed more naturally.

 This enables efficient development while minimizing technical debt by collaborating rather than fully automating.
 While autonomy is somewhat reduced, it's a significant benefit in terms of final output quality.
-The Claude Code Best Practices also emphasizes this "low-level flexible approach" design philosophy2.
+The Claude Code Best Practices also emphasizes this "low-level flexible approach" design philosophy4.

-Terminal Interface: Inconvenient but Has Benefits
+Terminal Interface: Inconvenient but Has Benefits (※Resolved with IDE Integration on May 22)

 $ claude # Launch